martinjhnhadley/Kata-RussianPeasantMulti/README.md

 ## Wolfram Language

 KataMulti.wl includes a function `kataBasic` for calculating products via the Kata method, `kataFancy` visualises the technique and `kataExporter` exports a GIF of the technique.
-The solution is achieved through `NestWhileList`.
+The solution is achieved through `NestWhileList`, checks for positive integers.

 Load the package with